dotnet/docs-maui/docs/migration/secure-storage.md

             {
                 System.Diagnostics.Debug.WriteLine($"Unable to unwrap key: Bad Padding.
 This may be caused by system backup or upgrades.
 All secure storage items will now be removed. {paddingEx.Message}");
             }
-            MyMauiApp.LegacySecureStorage.RemoveAll(); // Replace MyMauiApp with the namespace you've placed the LegacySecureStorage class in
+            MyMauiApp.LegacySecureStorage.RemoveAll(); // Replace MyMauiApp with the namespace the LegacySecureStorage class is in.
         }

         var keyGenerator = KeyGenerator.GetInstance(aesAlgorithm);